kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 ![A 3D rendering of a populated board was supposed to show here](https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/Where%20to%20find%20everything%20for%20making%20your%20own%20GWAAMC%20device/front_straight-on_SHLD1_see-through_with_notes.png)

 <dl><dt>21 Aug 2019</dt></dl>I am having fits with an apparent open circuit in the programming resistor circuit of U5.
-Yet another nightmare, but everyone building this will benefit from the improved diags that it makes me write.
+Yet another nightmare, but everyone building this will benefit from the improved diags that it makes me write and PCB test points I lay down.

 <dl><dt>19 Aug 2019</dt></dl>Today I found that I had placed two U7s instead of a U6 and U7.
 Would have made definite progess otherwise.
 Replaced.
 Starting again writing the diags for this step.